 - Transfer methods.
-What options are available for placing a transfer: online, over the phone, in a branch?
+What options are available for placing a transfer: online, over the phone, in a branch office?
 Is there an app available?

 - Transfer options.
 Ask whether you can schedule payments ahead of time or protect your transfer against market fluctuations with a limit order or forward contract.

 - Turnaround time.
 How long will it take for the funds to arrive in your beneficiary’s bank account or wallet?

 - Minimum limit.
 Are there minimum or maximum transfer limits in place that could restrict your transaction options?

 - Pickup methods.
 Can the cash you send be picked up from a transfer agent in Belgium, or will the funds be transferred straight into a bank account?

 - Customer service.
 Will adequate customer support be available if you ever have a question or need help?

 Back to top